mne-tools/mne-python/doc/source/manual/browse.rst

 Save the events in fif format.
-These binary event files can be read and written with the mne_read_events and mne_write_events functions in the MNE Matlab toolbox, see Chapter 10.For more information on events, see :ref:`BABDFAHA`.
+These binary event files can be read and written with the mne_read_events and mne_write_events functions in the MNE Matlab toolbox, see :ref:`ch_matlab`.
+For more information on events, see :ref:`BABDFAHA`.

 .. _CACFHAFH: